neurala/via-native-plugins/README.md

 ## Testing
 Basic functional tests in the example plugins are implemented using Boost.Test.
 The test executables can be run using `build\bin\<plugin>_tests.exe` (Windows) or `build/bin/<plugin>_tests` (Linux).
-All generated DLLs and executables (such as the SDK stub library and plugins) are generated in the same directory.
+On Windows, all generated DLLs and executables (such as the SDK stub library and plugins) are generated in the same directory.
+On Linux, executables will be generated in `build/bin`, and libraries (the SDK stub and plugins) will be generated in `build/lib`.

 ## Writing a plugin